guillaumedsde/dissertation-notech/timelog.md

 ## 02/10/2019
 * **2 hours** Preparing meeting, automating builds of markdown to PDF for notech repo, working on code structure
+* **30 mins** meeting, discussed progress, data, its labels, methodology for analysis